tendermint/go-amino/README.md

 ```

 A list of `n` elements where the elements are list of structs is encoded by the
-bytes `0x06 0x03` followed by the uvarint encoding of `n`, followed by the
+byte `0x06` followed by the uvarint encoding of `n`, followed by the binary
-binary encoding of each element, which starts with the uvarint encoding of `m`
+encoding of each element, which starts with the byte `0x03` followed by the
-(the size of the first child list).
-Each struct element is encoded as if
+uvarint encoding of `m` (the size of the first child list).
+Each struct
-followed by a `Start struct` field key, as in the previous example.
+element is encoded as if followed by a `Start struct` field key, as in the
+previous example.

 ```golang
 type Item struct {